Chapter 20:

 She stopped.

-The person looking back was not the same girl that had left.
+The person looking back wasn't the same girl that'd left.
 She still had her bionics of course, but her hair was long again.
-She was wearing her favorite blue jacket too, the one that she had bought at a thrift store a few years ago.
-It wasn't burnt or cut up into scraps to be left on the hospital floor.
+Her favorite blue jacket was back too, the one that she'd bought at a thrift store a few years ago.

 "…" She ran her hands across the fabric.
-It felt soft, and the smell was so familiar.
+It was soft, and its scent was so familiar.
+It wasn't burnt or cut up into scraps on the hospital floor.

-She wiped her eyes with her sleeve, taking a deep breath to compose herself.
+She wiped her eyes with her sleeve.

 No, she shouldn't use this time to pretend.
 Rather, she would use it to move on.
 To show Zeph.
+At least, that's what she had to keep telling herself.

-The walls were covered with old paintings, photographs, and even a few vintage posters.
+The walls were covered with old paintings, photographs, and a few vintage posters.
 Shelves upon shelves of various knick-knacks lined the room.
-Tons of twenty-first century electronics and devices were also scattered about, as well as a plethora of old video games that her granduncle had insisted be put there.
+Tons of twenty-first century electronics and devices were scattered about, as well as a plethora of old video games that her granduncle had insisted be put there.

 "Audra~ You're finally home!"

 How long had she wanted to say that again?
+To experience this again?

-Her mom pulled away slightly to get a better look at her.
+Her mom pulled away to get a better look at her.
 She was petite woman with light skin, amber eyes like Audra's own, and dark hair that fell in soft waves down to her shoulders.

-"Welcome back," her mom smiled at her, pulling away to put her hands on her hips.
+"Welcome back."
+Her mom smiled, standing up to put her hands on her hips.
 "You were gone for a while.
-Did you get held up at the store or something?
-Did you run into any trouble on your way back?"
+Did you get held up at the store?
+Meet a cute guy or gal?
+I still remember the way you stared at that barista girl with the biceps."

 "If you say so.
 But if anything happens, make sure you tell me, alright?"